The Best Healthy Cookbooks: My Tried and True Favorites for a Holistic Approach to Nutrition

 Her three recipe books are all fantastic (yes, I have tried them all).
 Especially noteworthy are her raw sweet treats.
 They’re so nourishing that I even consider them as healthy as her main dishes!

 When my older daughter was young, I made one of Dr. Libby’s raw vegan cakes for her birthday each year.
-The first year was the beetroot chocolate mud cake, and the second was her blueberry and white chocolate cake.
+The first year was the beetroot chocolate mud cake, and the second was her blueberry-and-white chocolate cake.
 On her third birthday, I made Dr. Libby’s raw strawberry slice into a pile of cupcakes, which acted as a cake.

 Dr. Libby’s cookbooks aren’t totally vegan or vegetarian, but she does include a significant number of vegan recipes.
 As a vegetarian, I am certainly spoiled for choice when cooking from her books.
 Check out Amazon for the latest prices.